Senior Scams: What to Watch Out for in 2026

 - You are under no obligation or pressure to enroll in a plan that day – you have from October 15 to December 7 to make changes.

-Our team of licensed sales agents here at Sams/Hockaday adheres to all compliance guidelines and will never pressure you or rush you into an enrollment decision.
+Our team of licensed sales agents here at Sams/Hockaday adhere to all compliance guidelines and will never pressure or rush you into an enrollment decision.

 Medicare Prescription Drug Cap Scams

-With the new Medicare prescription drug cap of $2,000 per year starting in 2025, seniors may see some relief in their medication costs.
+With the Medicare prescription drug cap of $2,100 per year in 2026, seniors may see some relief in their medication costs.

 But scammers are likely to try taking advantage of this change (as they often do with any changes in Medicare).

-They might offer to help with your Medicare Part D benefits, asking for personal info or tell you that in order to qualify for the new cap you need to pay an upfront fee or "processing" fee.
+They may offer to help with your Medicare Part D benefits, asking for personal info or tell you that in order to qualify for the new cap you need to pay an upfront or "processing" fee.

 Remember, you don’t need to pay any fees or get extra cards to qualify for the cap.
 Always double-check with official Medicare resources or your Sams/Hockaday agent before acting.